kimckenna/localbeans/README.md

 **User Reservations Relationship**
 - A user can have no, one or many reservations.
 - A reservation can have and only have one user.
+- A user refers to a person reserving the beans, to keep the model normalised, a stockist needs to access any of this listing reservations through listings, through sizes.

 ## R19 Database Schema Design